 p6, l1-6.
 It took me ages to get my head around the notation, and the problem is simply that the matrix Y isn’t well described.
 What is an observation?
 I eventually worked out that it is a combination of length class and haul, and n is the total number of length-haul combinations.
 But my natural inclination was to think of the haul as the observation, and I was looking for an h subscript on the Y matrices.

-We have updated the definition of Y to describe exactly what each observation/row is and now use a haul and length-class subscript (h,i) throughout.
-We originally avoided this as not all length classes are present in each haul, we now note this on Lines XX-XX.
+We have updated the definition of Y to describe that each observation/row is a length class in a given haul and now use a haul and length-class subscript (h,i) throughout.

 p7, l4-9.
 Didn’t understand the modelling of catch weights at all.
 What is W i?
 Is it the total catch weight for haul hi across all four cod-ends?
 Why would this have a common effect on all four cod-ends?
 Much more explanation needed.

-Wi should be Wi,k throughout, that is cod-end specific total catch weights in a given haul.
-Treating catch weight as a choice-specific covariate (sensu McFadden) reflects that it varies by response category.
-Catch-weight per cod end could be included as a case specific variable (similar to carapace length) but this would require a lot of parameters as, for example the 90mm catch weight would affect the 70, 80 and 100mm proportions retained.
-In total it would require 12 parameters to fit case-specific catch weight effects.
-The effect of treating catch weight as a choice-specific covariate is that the effect is the same for equal weights across the cod-ends.
-This may be restrictive but perhaps preferable to poorly estimated case-specific effects that would require many more tows to estimate.
-Given the importance of the subject, we now dedicate a full paragraph to the Discussion of catch weights in Future Model Developments on Page XX lines XX-XX.
+Wi is now Wh,j throughout, that is cod-end specific total catch weights in a given haul.
+We have given serious consideration to the effect of catch-weight on the proportions.
+We agree with Dr Fryer that the effect should not be considered common across cod-ends.
+Choice-specific effects are common where the variable differs by choice, however, the restriction of a common effect here is unrealistic.
+What we’ve now implemented is a cod-end-specific weight effect.
+This allows for the retention per cod-end to differ depending on the cod-end weight.
+Treating weight as such resulted in an improved model fit (Table 2).
+For interpretation of the effects, we now include an additional figure (Figure 7).

 eqns 2, 3, 4, 7.
 Should turn subscripts round on the πs to make them consistent with the subscripts on Y.